kr-g/xvenv/README.md

 # use-case: new development

-think about you have started a new development, and now you want its required to have an venv in addition to encapsulate the dependencies.
+think about you have started a new development, and now you want its required to have a venv in addition to encapsulate the dependencies.

 run